drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-The list of commands available for this emulator can be found on [MasterGear Website](https://fms.komkon.org/MG/MG.html).
+The list of commands available for this emulator can be found on [MasterGear Website](https://fms.komkon.org/MG/MG.html).<br>
+You can download this emulator on the [Official Website](https://fms.komkon.org/MG/).<br>

 .